pebblecode/pebblecode.github.io/_posts/2016-04-03-leicester-city-victory-for-tinkerers.md

 ---
 layout: post
-title: If Leicester win the league, it will be a victory for tinkerers everywhere
+title: If Leicester win the league, it will be a victory for hackers everywhere
 author: Peter O'Shaughnessy
 categories: [opinion, innovation]
 thumbnail: /img/posts/2016-04-03-leicester-city-victory-for-tinkerers/leicester-city-vardy.jpg